arqalite/fire-king-guide/CONTRIBUTING.md

 The development of the guide is currently done in-house at the [Fire King Discord server] - we strongly encourage you to join the community and make your voice heard.

-That said we are accepting external contributions as well, as long as they abide by the rules outlined in this document.
+That said, we are accepting external contributions, as long as they abide by the rules outlined in this document.

 We reserve the right to reject any contributions that do not align with the project's goals.